Table of Contents

-Kandy is an all-around tourist attraction in Sri Lanka as well as a popular place for trekking in Kandy.
+Kandy is an all-around tourist attraction in Sri Lanka as well as a popular place for trekking in Sri Lanka.
 Whether you are interested in culture, history, or nature you get something to enjoy here.
 Kandy is the only city, which is bestowed with a rainforest within its border.
 Udawattakele is a valuable asset of Kandy city and heaven for nature lovers.
 Udawattakele helps the city to keep the balance between natures and history.

 Udawattekele is a patch of rainforest essentially attributed to the Kandyan King.
 This nature reserve is located near the Kandy city, right behind the tooth relic temple.
 The park occupies the huge land with very high commercial value, which spreads over 257 acres.
 Udawattekele had been the official residence of a Brahmin known as “Senkada”, who lived in a cave located the forest.
 The Kandy King made it his royal garden.

 The dominating colour of Kandy is green because of its pristine vegetation.
 A high-rainfall is very essential to maintain the greenish vegetation of the city and Udawattekele seems to have taken over the responsibility of watering trees and plants of Kandy.

 The city is endowed with very high rainfall due to the presence of this rainforest within its borders.
 Kandy Lake or better known as “Kiri Muhuda” is largely benefitted by perennial waterways of Udawattakele sanctuary.
 Kandy lies 500 meters above sea level it is one of the reasons for its mild temperature and another reason for its cool climate is the Udawattakele sanctuary because trees and plants of the forest absorb much of the greenhouse gas of the city.

 If you have enough of history then you can go to the Udawattakele and enjoy the rich natural vegetation of a tropical rainforest.
 You will also be able to see a large number of animals, birds and butterflies here.